 San Diego, California – An experimental drug causes loss of weight and fat in mice, a new study has found.
 The study results will be presented Friday at the Endocrine Society’s 97th annual meeting in San Diego.

-Known as GC-1, the drug reportedly speeds up metabolism, or burning off, of fat cells.
+Known as GC-1, the drug reportedly speeds up the metabolism, or burning off, of fat cells.

 Until several years ago, scientists thought that only animals and human infants have energy-burning, “good” brown fat.